• Skip to primary navigation

 Step 4: Serve with cooked rice and enjoy with crusty french bread or even hot cornbread!

-However, if you can't find these particular beans in your grocery store and don't want to order them online, you can use a can of regular red beans or pinto beans.
+If you can't get your hands on the Blue Runner creole beans, you can sub in another can of regular red beans, pinto beans, or kidney beans instead.
 Simply drain off all the liquid, then place half the beans in a bowl.
 Use a fork to mash the beans.
 Add the mashed beans and the rest of the un-mashed beans to the rest of the dish.

-Storage/Shelf Life/Reheating
+Storing/Shelf Life/Reheating

 • This recipe freezes well.
 Allow the red beans and sausage and rice to completely cool off.
 Then place into a freezer container or sealable plastic freezer bag (write the date on the bag so you can easily remember it).
 Frozen red beans and sausage and cooked rice will stay fresh for up to 3 months.
 Thaw in the fridge the day before you plan to eat if.
 Reheat in a pot on the stove or in the microwave.